 The Proposed Action would occur on privately owned agricultural land.
 When land application occurs on an annual rotation (Section 2.2.2), crop production can occur and agricultural activities on the Site can continue.
 Land application of septage would improve soil health within the property.
-According to the World Population Review (2024), Denton, Montana, the location in which this Proposed Action would occur, has a population of 212.
+Broadwater County has approximately 8,000 people.
 The project would not require construction, road work, or have any socioeconomic impact due to pursuance of the Proposed Action.

 No additional employees would be hired because of the Proposed Action.

 Employees currently hired by DC would conduct necessary operations at the Site.
 It is not anticipated that the Proposed Action would disrupt native or traditional lifestyles or communities.